rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/design.md

 ## GUI

 #### GuiManager
-The view's `ICommandReceiver` is represented by the `GuiManager`.
+The gui's `ICommandReceiver` is represented by the `GuiManager`.
 This class is constructed with the singleton pattern in mind.
 It is decorated with the various scene controllers as the game progresses.
 Those controllers can access it via the ` getInstance()` method.

 #### Styling
 To design the application a number of tools were used.
 SceneBuilder allowed us to easily create FXML files with the basic scene layout.
-To maintain the style consistent through the various scenes and to have reusable styled objects, a `.css` file was used.
-This file contains the characteristics of various buttons, labels and images used in the application, this also eases the work in case of a redesign as changes to this file will affect the whole application.
+To maintain the style consistent through the various scenes and to have reusable styled objects,  `.css` files were used.
+Those files contain the characteristics of various buttons, labels and images used in the application, this also eases the work in case of a redesign as changes to this file will affect the whole application.

 #### Resizable windows
 The whole UI is resizable.
 This was archived simply by maintaining a **16:9** aspect ratio (used in most modern displays as of 2020).